yash-goswami23/yash-goswami23/README.md

 - 👋 Hi, I’m @yash-goswami23
 - 👀 I’m interested in Programming or Gaming
-- 🌱 I’m currently learning Jetpack Compose or Mobile App Texting, Responce Ui\ux,
+- 🌱 I’m currently learning Flutter Mobile App Development or Ui/Ux Desgin,
 - 💞️ I’m looking to collaborate on Application Development
 - 📫 How to reach me (mail :- yashuuu0003@gmail.com , Linkedin :- https://www.linkedin.com/in/yash-goswami-58b87625a/)
 - 😄 Pronouns: ...